equinor/fusion-framework/vue-press/src/modules/bookmark/README.md

 BookmarkProvider has several public methods:

--   addCreator
--   createBookmark
--   dispose

 ### Public Functions

 #### addStateCreator

-the state creator is used to collect the state stored in a bookmark. and by adding a creator will enable the bookmark functionality for an application this is used.
+The state creator is used to collect the state stored in a bookmark. and by adding a creator will enable the bookmark functionality for an application this is used. cb - For creating the bookmark payload, this should ne wrapped in a useCallback, payload return can be a partial.

 ```ts
 addStateCreator(cb: CreateBookmarkFn<TData>, key?: keyof TData): VoidFunction